-A pace team is a group of runners led by an experienced leader who run together in the marathon or half marathon.
+A pace team is a group of runners led by an experienced leader who run together in the marathon and half marathon.
 The pace leader runs a steady pace and keeps track of that pace so that the group can achieve their goal of finishing the race at a particular time.
 There are wonderful benefits of running with a pace group.
 You’ll be supported by a cheerful leader and will be side by side with other runners sharing the same goal as you.

 One of the biggest mistakes that runners make is starting out too fast and then hitting the wall in the later portions of the race.
 The pace team will run at an even pace per mile.
-If the pace feels too slow in the beginning of the race that’s normal.
+If the pace feels too slow in the beginning of the race, that’s normal.
 Just stay with the group and ask the pace leader about an appropriate strategy for the second half.
 If you find the pace too fast in the early miles, then slow down and drop back from the team so you’ll be able to finish the race.

 The best way to select the proper pace group is to consult the Race Prediction charts at www.MarathonGuide.com.
 There you can base your desired finish time on a previous shorter race you’ve completed this season.
-It’s very important not to start out too fast in the marathon and to select the proper pace based on your actual previous performance.
+It’s very important not to start out too fast in the half marathon and to select the proper pace based on your actual previous performance.

 The Pace Team is free to registered runners and doesn’t cost you anything!

 Every pace leader will be holding a steady pace throughout the marathon or half marathon.
 These “even splits” are the best way to achieve your peak performance in the race.

 The guys and gals serving as Pace Leaders are very experienced and know their pace well.
 Sometimes at the start it’s crowded and may take a couple of miles to settle into a steady pace.
 Most importantly, they won’t take you out too fast and burn up all your energy early on.